Megan Markle, the Duchess of Sussex, is said to have had one at the births of her two children Archie and Lilibet.

 “A positive birth experience is empowering and life changing.
 I feel it's very important to help guide my clients to become fully informed of their birth choices and options so they can decide on what feels right for them and prepare for all kinds of birth.

 “So no matter how their baby is born they feel fully supported, informed and have a positive experience.”

 Shirley also specialises in birth preparation, Reiki, birth rewind technique for birth trauma, closing ceremony abdominal massage, Indian Head Massage, breastfeeding support and sound healing.

-She said: “Doulas can be an extra pair of hands, a sounding board and a knowledgeable person to guide and support after birth.
+“Doulas can be an extra pair of hands, a sounding board and a knowledgeable person to guide and support after birth.”